 Ethereum Mining Software

-Like the choices for mining hardware, there is no shortage of software options to mine Ethereum on.
+As the choices for mining hardware, there is no shortage of software options to mine Ethereum on.
 This guide isn’t really about picking the best mining software out there though, so I’ll keep it brief.

-If you’re not sure what I mean when I say mining software, it’s basically a program that connects your Ethereum mining rig to the Ethereum network.
+If you’re not sure what I mean when I say mining software, it’s a program that connects your Ethereum mining rig to the Ethereum network.

 WARNING!
 Downloading mining software can be a dangerous game.
 There are many instances of malicious software being attached to mining software packages.
 Such programs could steal any Ether you’re able to unlock through mining.
 You have been warned!